-Laugh!
-I nearly died - Trinidad and Tobago Newsday
+Laugh?
+I nearly died! - Trinidad and Tobago Newsday

-Laugh!
-I nearly died
+Laugh?
+I nearly died!

 AS TOLD TO BC PIRES